CarMax promises to make buying or selling a used car an easy and stress-free process through its “no haggle” policy. But is CarMax right for you?

 You can search by make, model or keyword.
 That means you can search for a specific vehicle or a more general category like “Small SUVs.”

 This search gives you access to CarMax’s entire inventory.
 If the specific car that you want isn’t located in your area, CarMax will bring it to you.
 Depending on the vehicle’s distance from your location, you may have to pay a transport fee.

-If you’re not sure what you’re looking for, you also have the option to browse available vehicles by clicking “Find Your Car.”
+If you’re not sure what you’re looking for, you also have the option to browse available vehicles by clicking “Search Cars.”